aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/digitalsignature/_index.md

 ```

 Specifies a GUID which can be cross-referenced with the GUID of the signature line stored in the document content.
 Default value is Empty (all zeroes) Guid.

+**Remarks**

 When set, it associates [SignatureLine](../../com.aspose.cells/signatureline) with corresponding [DigitalSignature](../../com.aspose.cells/digitalsignature).

 **Returns:**
 java.util.UUID